Psychology

 PSY 317 Seminar in Cross-Cultural Development (4 Credits)

-Our understanding of how children grow, learn, and think is largely based on studying WEIRD (Western, Educated, Industrialized, Rich, and Democratic) populations.
-Findings from just 12% of the global population are being used to inform worldwide policies in education, parenting, and public-health.
-In this course, we will approach the study of child development from a cross-cultural lens.
-We will study how cultural norms, research, and power structures impact specific areas of development.
-Students will gain an understanding of the empirical psychological research on cross-cultural development, and apply insights from anthropology, sociology, and history to the study of psychology.
+The understanding of how children grow, learn and think is largely based on studying WEIRD (Western, Educated, Industrialized, Rich and Democratic) populations.
+Findings from just 12% of the global population are being used to inform worldwide policies in education, parenting and public-health.
+This course approaches the study of child development from a cross-cultural lens.
+The class studies how cultural norms, research and power structures impact specific areas of development.
+Students gain an understanding of the empirical psychological research on cross-cultural development and apply insights from anthropology, sociology and history to the study of psychology.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {N}

 Fall, Spring, Variable